Shungy/minichef-proxy/README.md

 7. Multisig confirms the recipient is correctly set in MiniChefProxy
 8. Multisig deposits 10 DummyERC20 tokens to MiniChefV2 with `deposit()` function
 	* Inserts MiniChefProxy address for the `to` parameter

+### Additional Considerations

+The pool ID should be blacklisted on DEX UI to not confuse the users.